futurice/ios-good-practices/README.md

 Keep your models immutable, and use them to translate the remote API's semantics and types to your app.
 Github's [Mantle](https://github.com/Mantle/Mantle) is a good choice.

+### Views

+When laying out your views using Auto Layout, be sure to add the following to your class:

+    + (BOOL)requiresConstraintBasedLayout
+    {
+        return YES;
+    }

+Otherwise you may encounter strange bugs when the system doesn't call `-updateConstraints` as you would expect it to.

 ### Controllers